ajnyga/disqus/README.md

 # disqus
-A very simple Disqus plugin for OJS 3.x
+A very simple Disqus plugin for OJS 3.x and OMP 3.x

-The plugin adds Disqus commenting to article abstract pages.
+The plugin adds Disqus commenting to abstract pages.
 You need to register a Disqus account https://disqus.com/ and give the forum name to the plugin settings page.

 ***
 Plugin created by The Federation of Finnish Learned Societies (https://tsv.fi/en/).